Introduction

 “The client may ask tough questions, but just stay calm and answer confidently.”

-4. Rest Well
+4. Rest Well (Similar to Take It Easy)

-- Tone: Warm, thoughtful
+Tone: Warm, polite

 Example: